 The Upper Cervical Chiropractic Study on Hypertension

 A study performed in Chicago, Illinois in 2007 should have gotten a lot more attention than it did.
 After all, who wouldn’t want a natural way to relieve high blood pressure (except for pharmaceutical companies, of course).
 If you managed to miss the study entirely, as many did, we’ll provide you with some of the highlights here.

 25 patients experiencing an early stage of hypertension were part of the study.
 Each underwent upper cervical chiropractic care.
 This is a subspecialty of chiropractic that focuses on the top two bones of the spine.
-Precise measurements are taken using modern diagnostic imaging techniques.
-X-rays may be used both before and after adjustments to determine the degree of the misalignment and to see if the correction was successful.
-The adjustments that are used to correct the C1 and C2 are so gentle that 25 patients could be put in a control group.
-No one would be able to tell who was getting a real adjustment because the technique used involved little to no force.
+Practitioners use modern diagnostic imaging techniques and X-rays to take precise measurements.
+The adjustments on the C1 and C2 are so gentle that 25 patients could be put in a control group.

 The study continued for 8 weeks.
 The patients who received the actual treatment saw a greater average drop of 14 mm Hg in systolic blood pressure (the top number) and 8 mm Hg in diastolic blood pressure (the bottom number) when compared to the placebo group.
 None of the 50 patients were taking medication for hypertension during the study.

 Even the doctors who lead the study were shocked by just how much of a benefit the patients were receiving.
 It is interesting to note that this study ended up occurring almost by accident.
 The lead researcher noted reduction or even elimination of the blood pressure medication that patients take after chiropractic care.
 As a result, researchers had to try to repeat the results in a controlled setting.
 Amazingly, it was a success.

 How Does the Atlas Affect Blood Pressure?